lemonJohn755/FYP_Chatbot/README.md

 Flow:
 1. User say hi to initiate the chatbot to list out available function
 2. Select the function (show routes by district/difficulty)
-    a.
-If selected "show routes by district"
+    1. If selected "show routes by district"
         1. Ask user which district
         2. List out the relevant results